anandrajaram21/anandrajaram21/README.md

 ### Glad to see you here! &nbsp;

-I'm an Associate Software Engineer at rtCamp 👨🏻‍💻 with a Bachelors in Computer Science 🎓, and I'm basically that person who gets way too excited about new tech 📱.
+I'm a Software Engineer at rtCamp 👨🏻‍💻 with a Bachelors in Computer Science 🎓, and I'm basically that person who gets way too excited about new tech 📱.
 Seriously, show me a cool framework or tool, and I'm diving in headfirst!
 I also love being the go-to person for folks just starting their coding journey 👨‍🏫 — there's nothing quite like seeing that "aha!" moment when something clicks.
 My life motto?
 "Ship Good Code" 🚢 (and maybe have some fun while doing it!)

 I've been lucky enough to work with some pretty cool Fortune 500 companies like Facebook (now Meta) and Cisco.
 These gigs taught me that you can write code that's clean, scalable, and robust without sacrificing your sanity 😄.
 Now, writing maintainable code is just part of my DNA, and hopping on calls with teammates across the globe?
 Just another Tuesday! ;)